 What do the sleeping bag ratings mean for male and female sleepers?
 Are they tested?

-Sea to Summit bags (like most quality sleeping bags) are tested in certified laboratories for temperature rating according to the ISO 23537.
+• ISO 23537 = Sea to Summit bags (like most quality sleeping bags) are tested in certified laboratories for temperature rating according to this test.

 Published Ratings